substratusai/substratusai.github.io/docs/walkthrough/loading-models.md

 <!-- THE MARKDOWN (.md) FILE IS GENERATED FROM THE NOTEBOOK (.ipynb) FILE -->

-Substratus makes it very easy to import your existing ML models into Substratus.
+Import your existing ML models into Substratus.
 You can for example use the Substratus provided `substratusai/model-loader-huggingface` container image to load models into Substratus.